Zermatt Ski Lifts & Terrain

 Zermatt ski resort includes 210km of marked piste trails over 2,200m of skiable vertical, multiple marked ski routes, huge amounts of off-piste terrain and 34 modern lifts which include every type of uphill conveyance from trains, funiculars, cable cars, gondolas, chairlifts and multiple surface tows on the ever-moving glaciers.
 Combined with sensational Cervinia, the statistics nearly double.

 Zermatt skiing is across three main zones.
-The Matterhorn Glacier Paradise (Klein Matterhorn) area is the largest of the zones and includes a massive vertical drop of over 2,279m back to town.
+The Schwarzsee-Matterhorn Glacier Paradise (Klein Matterhorn) area is the largest of the zones and includes a massive vertical drop of over 2,279m back to town.
 Access is via the Furi lifts at the southern end of the village.
 This area has largely north-aspect, snow-sure slopes situated on glaciers.
 Snowboarders wanting to avoid the area's many surface tows can do so by doing long, long laps.
-The new gondola from Trockener Steg will improve turnaround times.
+The new gondola from Trockener Steg improves turnaround times but can be hectic when the mid-morning crowd arrives.
+Our favourite sector here is in and around the Hirli chairlift.
+Lots of diversity and a little quieter.

 The Sunnegga-Rothorn zone has terrain for all ability levels, including some tree skiing.
 Overlooking the receding Findel Glacier, the area has some of the best mountain restaurants in Zermatt.
 Try out the deck at Chez Vrony for the best food or coffee at the Blue Lounge for the best views of the Matterhorn.
-Access is via the awful Sunnegga funicular on the eastern side of the village (we generally dislike funiculars, but thankfully this one tends only to be required once on a day unless the weather is bad.)
+Excellent après ski awaits down the piste #2 valley trail, culminating with an elevator descent back down to village level.
+Access is via the Sunnegga funicular on the eastern side of the village (we generally dislike funiculars, but thankfully this one tends only to be required once on a day unless the weather is bad.)

-For Powderhounds, the Stockhorn-Rote Nase-Hohtälli zone is a standout with high elevation (3,532m), diverse terrain including intermediate cruising on one side and big vertical freeriding terrain on the other.
+For Powderhounds, the Stockhorn-Rote Nase-Hohtälli-Gornergrat zone is a standout with high elevation (3,532m), diverse terrain including intermediate cruising on one side and big vertical freeriding terrain on the other.
 Freeride terrain is accessed via the Hohtälli or Rote Nase cable cars.
-Best access to the zone is via the Gornergrat train near the main station in town.
+Interestingly, this zone also has the best beginner progression terrain between Gornergrat & Riffelberg.
+Have fun skiing alongside the train as it descends!
+Best access to the zone is via the Gornergrat train located opposite the main train station in town.

 Zermatt Skiing Highlights